 · To provide for smooth and rapid restoration of service.

-Pull together a team to go through and ask “what, for your specific organization, in your specific area of the country, will provide the best outcomes for each of these points?”
+Even if you are an SMB, you can pull together a team to go through and ask, “what, for your specific organization, in your specific area of the country, will provide the best outcomes for each of these points?”

 It doesn’t look like Mother Nature is going to let up anytime soon.